-In July 2014, GSWC filed a general rate case for all of its water regions and the general office.
-The application will determine rates for the years 2016, 2017 and 2018.
-GSWC's requested capital budgets in the application average approximately \$90 million a year for the three year period.
-The 2016 water gross margin is expected to decrease by approximately \$700,000 as compared to the currently adopted levels due, in part, to a decrease in annual depreciation expense resulting from an updated depreciation study.
+In July 2014, GSWC filed a GRC for all of its water regions and the general office.
+The application will determine rates for the years 2016-2018.
+GSWC's requested capital budgets in the application average approximately \$90 million a year for the three-year period.
+The 2016 water gross margin is expected to decrease as compared to the currently adopted levels due, in part, to a decrease in annual depreciation expense resulting from an updated depreciation study and other expenses.
+Hearings for the rate case were completed in June 2015, and settlements for certain items and legal briefs were filed in July 2015.
+The consumption levels used to calculate rates for 2016-2018 and incorporated into the settlement with the CPUC's Office of Ratepayer Advocates ("ORA") reflect the state-mandated conservation targets for each ratemaking area.
+In April 2015, a special phase of the rate case was authorized by the CPUC in order to address a specific matter within one of GSWC's service areas.
+In September 2015, a settlement was reached between GSWC and ORA, whereby GSWC agreed to additional reporting requirements.
+The CPUC issued a decision adopting the settlement.